microsoft/nni/docs/en_US/Compressor/Pruner.md

 Pruner on NNI Compressor
 ===

-<a name="LevelPruner"></a>

 ## LevelPruner

-This is one basic pruner: you can set a target sparsity level(expressed as a fraction, 0.6 means we will prune 60%).
+This is one basic pruner: you can set a target sparsity level (expressed as a fraction, 0.6 means we will prune 60%).

 We first sort the weights in the specified layer by their absolute values.
 And then mask to zero the smallest magnitude weights until the desired sparsity level is reached.